the-moebius/fluent/README.md

 ## Features

 - Simplifies usage of [Fluent][fluent-js],

 - Allows you to specify translations as text or load them from the filesystem,

+- Supports automatic language negotiation based on the registered languages and the languages supported by the client,

-- **All LTS Node.js versions are supported** (starting from Node 12),
+- **All LTS Node.js versions are supported**
+  (starting from Node 12),

-- **Written completely in TypeScript** from scratch in a very strict manner with 100% type coverage (and no *any*'s), ensuring that the library code is correct (type safe) by itself and also **provides high quality typing declarations** to make sure that your code is also correct and type safe,
+- **Written completely in TypeScript** from scratch in a very strict manner with 100% type coverage
+  (and no *any*'s), ensuring that the library code is correct (type safe) by itself and also
+  **provides high quality typing declarations** to make sure that your code is also correct and type safe,

 - **Enables amazing type completion** for your IDE (even if you are not using TypeScript) thanks to the provided typing declarations,

-- **Minimal possible dependencies** (all are high quality ones) updated to the latest versions,
+- **Minimal possible dependencies**
+  (all are high quality ones) updated to the latest versions,

 - **Source maps** for the library is generated and provided to you for easier debugging.

 ## Install